underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 res11: (Int, Int) => Int = <function2>
 ~~~

-In situations where Scala can infer that we need a function, we can even drop the underscore and simply write the method name -- the compiler will promote the method to a function automatically:
+In situations where Scala can infer that we need a function, we can even drop the underscore and simply write the method name---the compiler will promote the method to a function automatically:

 ~~~ scala
 scala> object MathStuff {